CyberSource/cybersource-rest-client-dotnet/docs/InstrumentIdentifierApi.md

 <a name="getinstrumentidentifier"></a>
 # **GetInstrumentIdentifier**
-> TmsV1InstrumentIdentifiersPost200Response GetInstrumentIdentifier (string profileId, string vCMerchantId, string vCCorrelationId, string tokenId, string clientApplication = null)
+> TmsV1InstrumentIdentifiersPost200Response GetInstrumentIdentifier (string tokenId)

 Retrieve an Instrument Identifier